-During almost all bloggers working lives they’ll have contact with a PR at some point whether that’s to discuss a one off campaign or a long term business deal so knowing how to create an effective working relationship works on both sides.
-I’ve been blogging myself for about 4 years now and in my previous job I did a lot of PR outreach for the company I worked with resulting in working with hundreds of bloggers and it really opened my eyes to how some people handle themselves with PR’s and outreach specialists.
+During almost all bloggers working lives they’ll have contact with a PR at some point.
+Whether that’s to discuss a one off campaign or a long term business deal.
+So knowing how to create an effective working relationship works on both sides.
+I’ve been blogging myself for about 4 years now.
+In my previous job I did a lot of PR outreach for the company I worked with.
+Resulting in working with hundreds of bloggers.
+It really opened my eyes to how some people handle themselves with PR’s and outreach specialists.
 I always liked to assume that people communicate effectively but sadly this isn’t always the case.
 Here are my top tips for bloggers on how to work with PR’s.

 Check if you’ve worked with the PR before

-If an opportunity is posted on social media and the PR is looking for new bloggers check if you’ve worked together before, or at least attempt to check.
-As a blogger I keep a spreadsheet of all previous campaigns I’ve worked on including dates, links, contact email addresses and payment and this means I can generally always tell if I meet the requirements of the opp.
-The number of people I encounter who would email and not remember we’d worked together (sometimes when it was only a matter of weeks ago) was worrying.
+If an opportunity is posted on social media and the PR is looking for new bloggers.
+Check if you’ve worked together before, or at least attempt to check.
+As a blogger I keep a spreadsheet of all previous campaigns I’ve worked on.
+Including dates, links, contact email addresses and payment.
+This means I can generally always tell if I meet the requirements of the opp.
+The number of people I encounter who would email and not remember we’d worked together.
+Sometimes when it was only a matter of weeks ago, was worrying.